 Grey Market Peptides: RUO Risks & COA Checks

 Grey market peptides are research compounds sold under a “Research Use Only” label rather than through a prescription pathway.
-This explainer covers what RUO actually means legally, why a 99% purity certificate is not the same as sterility, how to read a real Janoshik COA, and the channel-by-channel risk picture from a 1,000-user survey — with UAE-specific regulatory context.
+This explainer covers what RUO actually means legally, why a 99% purity certificate is not the same as sterility, how to read a real Janoshik COA, and the channel-by-channel risk picture from a 1,000-user survey — with the US, EU, and broader regulatory context.

 Update History ▾

 “Grey market peptides” means research compounds sold under a “Research Use Only” label that bypasses the prescription pathway.
+Definitions for RUO, HPLC purity, and endotoxin appear in the research-peptide terms glossary.
 The label is a legal device, not a quality grade.
 Three things matter when reading anything in this category.
 One: a 99% HPLC purity certificate tells you about identity, not sterility — a vial can be 99% pure peptide and still carry endotoxins from a non-sterile fill line.
 Two: the source channel matters more than the molecule.
 A 2026 community survey of 1,000+ users showed 70% buy through “Research Use Only” suppliers, 12% through overseas clinics, and only 11% via a local doctor.
 Risk varies wildly across those channels.
 Three: the regulatory state is moving.
 In the US, the FDA Pharmacy Compounding Advisory Committee is reviewing seven peptides for 503A inclusion in 2026–2027.
-In the UAE, MoHAP Circular 17/2022 governs research-use materials separately from therapeutics.
+In many other jurisdictions, research-use materials are governed separately from therapeutics.
 None of this is medical advice; all of it is what an informed reader should know before evaluating any supplier.

 - “Grey market peptide” = sold under a Research Use Only label, not through a prescription.
 Not the same as counterfeit; not the same as compounded.